Bomberman B-Daman Bakugaiden

 The series was superseded by Bomberman B-Daman Bakugaiden V.

-Story
+Plot

-One thousand years ago, the beautiful B-da City was attacked by the Dark B-da in their quest to control the entire Blue Solar System.
-The heroic B-Daman, drawing on their legendary power and ingenious technology, were able to restore peace to the universe.
-But, it is only a matter of time before evil forces strike again.
-Our hero, White Bomber, and his friends continue to patrol the Kingdom, fight against Dark B-da, and are always on the alert for danger, but they're always ready for fun as well.
+One thousand years ago, the B-da City was attacked by the Dark B-da in their quest to control the entire Blue Solar System.
+The B-Daman, drawing on their power and technology, restored peace.

 The setting is similar to Bakugaiden III toys, but with slight changes.

 The episode generally revolves around the five main characters: White, Blue, Red, Yellow, and Black "Bombers".
 Each get better, newer, and stronger machines or battle suits as the series progress.
 Each battle is either with a henchman or one of the four great bosses.
 Each one of them has a unique quirk.
 This is generally part of how the team beats them.

 With each Battle Suit, a new villain arrives and defeats them, forcing them to adjust their personality, or get a stronger weapon.

 Characters

 Battle suits

 Note: This refers to the Beda City story starting from episode 3 of this series.